 Eating a diet rich in these types of foods will help will increase your energy, stamina, and resistance to disease.
 Plus, you’ll notice a dramatic decrease in troubling menopause symptoms like menopause hot flashes, night sweats, and vaginal dryness.

-Women who are estrogen deficient–slow processors tend to have greater reserves of alkaline minerals such as calcium, magnesium, potassium, and zinc within their cells, tissues, and bones.
-They have the body and hormonal makeup to be able to handle an acidic diet that is rich in red meat and dairy, but these foods lack the essential nutrients that all women need to maintain optimal health.
+If you are an estrogen deficient–slow processor, you tend to have greater reserves of alkaline minerals such as calcium, magnesium, potassium, and zinc within your cells, tissues, and bones.
+Slow processors also have the body and hormonal makeup to be able to handle an acidic diet that is rich in red meat and dairy, but these foods lack the essential nutrients that all women need to maintain optimal health.
 For this reason, estrogen deficient–slow processors are best served by following a diet that is both highly acidic and nutrient-rich.
 This includes the following foods:

 • High-fiber foods such as buckwheat and flaxseed